insraq/insraq.github.com/_posts/2013-5-25-things-i-wish-i-were-told-about-angular-js.md

 Recently I have worked on a project using Angular.js.
 As of writing this post, it's a medium sized app (~10 modules, ~20 controllers, ~5 services and ~10 directives) with quite decent test coverage.
 When I look back, I find myself learning much more about Angular.js than before.
 It's not a smooth ride: I've gone through lots of refactor and rewrite.
 And there are lots of things I wish I were told before I started to work on Angular.js

 **Heads up!
 The post is based on Angular.js stable branch (1.0.x).
-Some of the content might not apply if you choose to live on the edge.**
+Some of the content might not apply if you choose to live on the edge (1.1.x).**

 ## About Learning Curve